Mario Kart: Super Circuit

-Along with the tree, a pipe and mushroom can be found in Mario Circuit's sprite graphics.
+Along with the used tree, a pipe and mushroom can be found in Mario Circuit's sprite graphics.
 Pipes were a feature in several Super Mario Kart tracks, and a big Mushroom appeared in Mario Kart 64's Mario Raceway.

-Likewise, Fuzzies from Super Mario World 2: Yoshi's Island appear with Sky Garden's beanstalk graphics, implying these were intended to appear in the course at some point.
+Likewise, Fuzzies from Super Mario World 2: Yoshi's Island appear with Sky Garden's beanstalk graphics, implying they were intended to appear in the course at some point.

 A spinning, smiling star and a strange UFO toy(?) appear near the gift box sprite graphics for Ribbon Road.
 The UFO has no palette of its own, so a modified version of the present box palette (with white replacing the darkest shade of blue) was applied to it.
 Perhaps they were meant for Rainbow Road and took a wrong turn...

-Every track tileset in the game has an early version of the zipper and jump panel graphics, which are overwritten with different versions in-game.
+Every track tileset in the game has an early, static version of the zipper and jump panel graphics, which are overwritten with the animated versions in-game.

 On the early version of the zippers, the arrows do not flash, and the arrow and yellow square are outlined.
 The shade of red used is darker in the final sprite.